peterhinch/micropython-filters/non_realtime/FILT.md

 This is repeated until the specified runtime has elapsed, with successive bit patterns having the highest detection ratio achieved being written to the file.

 It produces a Python file on the Pyboard (default name `/sd/samples.py`).
+An example is provided to illustrate the format.